abdalmoniem/TheLifeOfDino/README.md

 There are a few files in the project:

-- `index.js`: It tight all things together.
+- `start.js`: It tight all things together.

 - `Scanner.js`: Basic abstraction layer above RobotJs library that reads the screen like ray tracing.
-Also have some utilities functions.
+It also has some utility functions.

 - `UI.js`: Global scope for the UI management.
 It initializes and also updates the screen on changes.